 There’s no limit to the number of products that your client can sell on their site, but they can’t sell subscriptions.
 So, if your client’s business is offering a subscription service, you’ll need either the Boost or the Scale plan – more on those shortly.

 Like all of Editor X’s business plans, Launch also includes abandoned cart recovery, which is essential for any online store.
 This allows you to set up automatic emails to customers encouraging them to complete their purchase.
 Your client can also sell their products on social media channels such as Facebook and Instagram.

-But Editor X knows that not every online business is for selling products.
-That’s why your client can also take online bookings for classes, courses, or appointments with the Wix Bookings app.
-Or create and sell tickets to their events (note: Editor X takes a 2.5% commission on ticket sales) using the Wix Events app.
+You also get access to a market filled with useful third-party apps.
+Having an online business isn’t necessarily the same as selling products.
+That’s why your client can also take online bookings for classes, courses, or appointments with the Bookings app.
+Or create and sell tickets to their events (note: Editor X takes a 2.5% commission on ticket sales) using the Events app.

-While Editor X doesn’t take a commission on your sales (except ticket sales), standard processing fees will apply when you accept payments through one of the 50+ payment gateways that Editor X supports.
-The amount varies by vendor and country, but as an example, Wix Payments charges 2.9% plus $0.30 per transaction in the United States – roughly the same as Stripe and PayPal.
+Editor X doesn’t take a commission on your sales (except ticket sales), but standard processing fees will apply when you accept payments through one of the 50+ payment gateways that Editor X supports.
+The amount varies by vendor and country.

-All in all, this plan could be a good fit if you’re designing a site for a client who wants to start an online store.
-Or for a client with a small brick-and-mortar business that wants to sell products or services online – so long as it’s not a hotel or restaurant.
+All in all, this plan is a good fit for clients who want to start an online store.
+Or for small brick-and-mortar businesses that want to sell products or services online.

 A Few Hidden Costs You Should Know About